HFS: Holistic Query-Aware Frame Selection for Efficient Video Understanding: Introduction

 Researchers have proposed various frame selection strategies to address this challenge.
 One class employs heuristic sampling methods~\cite{lin-etal-2024-video, zhang2025llavavideo}, such as uniform sampling at fixed intervals.
-Another approach introduces learnable scoring mechanisms, assigning importance scores to each frame before applying top-K selection to obtain a critical frame subset~\cite{DBLP:conf/iclr/YuJWCJZXSZWZS25, Hu_2025_CVPR, 11093988}.
-Further work leverages MLLM to generate frame importance pseudo-labels offline~\cite{Hu_2025_CVPR}, which are then used to supervise the training of lightweight selectors.
-Whilst these approaches have shown success in specific scenarios, they still suffer from fundamental limitations.
+Another approach introduces learnable scoring mechanisms, assigning importance scores to each frame before applying top-K selection to obtain a critical frame subset~\cite{Hu_2025_CVPR, 11092902}.
+Beyond per-frame scoring, Frame-Voyager~\cite{DBLP:conf/iclr/YuJWCJZXSZWZS25} formulates frame selection as a combinatorial ranking problem, and FFS~\cite{11093988} introduces a flexible selection operation that learns to determine how many frames to retain for each query.
+Further work leverages MLLM to generate spatial-temporal pseudo-labels offline~\cite{Hu_2025_CVPR}, which are then used to supervise the training of lightweight selectors.
+Although these methods are effective in specific scenarios, fundamental limitations remain.